 Q30.
 Do all apartments offer full home comforts?

 A. Apartments in residences are designed for the rental market so they will be functional but they will not offer full home comforts.
 The kitchenettes for instance will generally be compact and may only have equipment suitable for basic cooking rather the full range that you may have at home (eg. no proper oven unless otherwise stated).

 Our individual privately owned apartments generally have far more extensive facilities and equipment, particularly in the kitchen area.
 Please note that TV (when listed) generally means a television with only French terrestrial channels unless ‘satellite TV’ is indicated.
 In this later case the number of English language channels may be limited to news channels such as CNN & BBC World and other freely available international channels like maybe Eurosport anyhow.
-Most TV will allow connection to a DVD via SCART socket but please bear in mind that the French standard is SECAM whereas it is normally PAL in the UK.
+Most TVs will allow connection to a DVD via SCART socket but please bear in mind that the French standard is SECAM whereas it is normally PAL in the UK.
 Unless one of the apparatus has dual PAL/SECAM capability you will normally only get a black & white picture.
-Unfortunately we are unable to check TV specs for any of our accommodation.
+Unfortunately, we are unable to check TV specs for any of our accommodation.

 Q31.
 What is an alcove or cabin?

 A. A separate sleeping area that is normally off of the living room or in the entrance hall, but has generally no door or window.
 Usually with bunk beds.